Before you attend your interview it is very important that you have prepared properly. Preparation areas include:

 • Interview environment and technical requirements - all interviews will be held online and so it is important to ensure that you have the right technical set up and a good environment free from distraction.
 There is a declaration which you will sign up to when you apply, that covers agreement around the technical requirements and your responsibilities.
 Things to consider include:

 • Microphone and camera - check these are working and will present you to interviewers clearly.
 Consider the position of the camera and microphone and test this with another person.
+Your camera and microphone should be on at all times once you have logged into Qpercom Recruit.
+Panel members will also have their cameras on at all times unless specified not to, or due to technical difficulties.

 • Internet connectivity - as far as possible ensure your interview takes place somewhere with good and stable internet connection.